UNTHSC School of Public Health

 Over the past half century, accreditation has become one standard for identifying the quality of health –related, educational, and other community institutions.
 The standard has now been expanded to include state and local health departments (LHD).
-Three years ago, the Public Health Accreditation Board (PHAB) was established to create and implement this process for LHDs and the Public Health Accreditation Council of Texas was formed to assist departments with the process.
+Four years ago, the Public Health Accreditation Board (PHAB) was established to create and implement this process for LHDs and the Public Health Accreditation Council of Texas was formed to assist departments with the process.
 To advance the accreditation of LHDs in Texas, the Texas Department of State Health Services has awarded the UNTHSC School of Public Health (SPH) a grant to create infrastructure to facilitate the accreditation process by overcoming identified barriers.
 Specifically, the grant asks the School to respond to the needs of the LHDs for support that will overcome barriers resulting from limited financial and personnel resources.
 In response to this need, the UNTHSC SPH in conjunction with the UT School of Public Health, the Texas A&M School of Rural Public Health, and Texas Public Health Training Center (TPHTC) sites has created a Fellowship program that links new graduates interested in local governmental public health to LHDs interested in accreditation and ready to creatively use the assistance of a school graduate.
 This announcement identifies the benefits of the program for the Fellow, the expectations of the program for the Fellow, the application and selection process for Fellows, and the stipend for the Fellow.

 Benefits of the Fellowship

 - Complete the requirements for graduation from a Texas school of public health within the current academic year, i.e., a December or June graduate.